Adam B. Strohl, M.D.

 “We treat the whole patient, not just the hole in the patient.”

 While working with spinal cord injured patients at Washington University School of Medicine, Dr. Strohl observed firsthand the meaning and value of the term “quality of life”.
 Throughout his training and career, he has maintained the importance of what really matters to each individual patient.
 Whether it is pain, dysfunction or disfigurement, Dr. Strohl wants his patients to understand their problem(s) and together choose the most appropriate, effective solution as a team.
-He is committed to always providing the excellence of care expected by patients of The Philadelphia Hand Center while remaining up-to-date with current techniques.
+He is committed to always providing the excellence of care expected by patients of Philadelphia Hand to Shoulder Center while remaining up-to-date with current techniques.

 Surgical Experiences Abroad